futurerealitylab/FRL.IO/README.txt

  - Optionally, you may attach a Receiver component, and that object will only receive from that Receiver's module.

-How to use the Vive Global interfaces (receiving input regardless):
+How to use the Global interfaces (receiving input regardless):

  - The gameObject must have a Receiver component.
  - If the Module field is populated with a specific instance of ViveControllerModule,